opendr-eu/opendr/docs/reference/matchboxnet.md

 MatchboxNetLearner.eval(self, dataset)
 ```

 This method is used to evaluate a trained model on an evaluation dataset.
-Returns a dictionary containing stats
+Returns a dictionary containing stats regarding evaluation.
-regarding evaluation.
 Parameters:

 - **dataset**: *DatasetIterator*
   Object that holds the training dataset.
-Will be used by a PyTorch Dataloader.
-Can be anything that can be passed to
+  Will be used by a PyTorch `DataLoader`.
-  Dataloader as a dataset, but a safe way is to inherit it from DatasetIterator.
+  Can be anything that can be passed to Dataloader as a dataset, but a safe way is to inherit it from `DatasetIterator`.

 #### `MatchboxNetLearner.infer`